 This is an 11-mile segment of critically eroded beach in Ormond Beach, Daytona Beach, Daytona Beach Shores, and Wilbur-by-the-Sea.
-Beach erosion has been progressing with each major storm followed by partial recovery.
+Beach erosion has been progressing with each major storm, followed by partial recovery.
 Hurricane Frances (2004) caused minor beach and dune erosion; however, Hurricane Jeanne followed in 2004 with major beach and dune erosion, leaving much of this area with little recreational beach.
-The USACE initiated a federal feasibility study in 2006, but the local sponsor has chosen not to pursue the study further.
+The USACE initiated a federal feasibility study in 2006, but the local sponsor chose at the time not to pursue the study further due to local funding concerns.
+Volusia County communicated to the USACE in 2021 a renewed interest in pursuing a federal feasibility study on coastal erosion for the entire county shoreline.
+The study is considered a new start project and may take some time to be authorized by the USACE.
+Given the impacts of Hurricanes Ian and Nicole in 2022, the county may pursue a locally funded feasibility study to accelerate the study process.

-Strategy: Monitor: complete a feasibility study.